DimitrisPok/Buzzy-Flap/README.md

 # Buzzy-Flap 🎮
- A flappy bird clone made in Unity.
+ A flappy bird clone made in Unity and Aseprite.

 ## Description 📄
  In this project I learned the basics of Unity 2D game development and experimented with hitboxes, keeping a score and some animations.